Taeverenele-zz/Nele_Portfolio_2020/README.md

 ## Purpose for this website:

-This portfolio was devloped as a way to showcase my skills as a developer and to show work I have done.
-It contains a contact me form, information about me, my blog page and links to my social media.
+This portfolio was devloped as a way to showcase my talents, coding experience and skills as a developer.
+It is targeted towards potential future employers looking to expand their dev team.

 ## Functionality / features

-The design is responsive and accesablble.
+The design is responsive and accessable.
 It features a fixed navigation bar, css animations and a contact form.

+My webpage consists of:

+- index page, an intoduction to who I am and link to my resume
+- skills page, demonstrates my core skills and technical abilities
+- portfolio page, showcases my coding experience
+- blog page, displays my writing and blogging skill
+- contact me page, contains a form for viewers to get in touch

 ## Sitemap